Kennedy Space Center Tickets

 But that’s not all; the recent addition of the Shuttle Launch Experience to the Kennedy Space Center allows you to feel the full-on G forces of a space shuttle launch without years of training!

 More interactive than a museum, more inspirational than a science centre and more authentic and educational than a theme park, discover a host of breathtaking attractions with your Kennedy Space Center tickets:

-- New for 2022 - The present and future of collaborative space exploration comes to life at Gateway™: The Deep Space Launch Complex.
+- The present and future of collaborative space exploration come to life at Gateway™: The Deep Space Launch Complex.
 See the spacecraft of today and the visionary designs paving the way for deep space travel in the future.
 Then, enter the spaceport of the future, Spaceport KSC.
 With your commander steering the path, launch aboard one of four unique journeys through the solar system and beyond during an immersive ride.